oxidane/tmuxomatic/README.md

 Compare this window from `session_example`, with its screenshot from `tmuxomatic session_example`:

-	window example_one        # <-- A new window begins like this, spaces in names are allowed
+	window example_one        # A new window begins like this, spaces in names are allowed

-	AAAAAAvvvvvXXXXXTTTT      # <-- The windowgram, it defines the shapes and positions of panes jjjQQQQQQQuuuuuuTTTT      # <-- Make your own, of any size and arrangement, 62 panes maximum jjjQQQQQQQuuuuuuTTTT
+	AAAAAAvvvvvXXXXXTTTT      # The windowgram, it defines the shapes and positions of panes jjjQQQQQQQuuuuuuTTTT      # Make your own, of any size and arrangement, 62 panes maximum jjjQQQQQQQuuuuuuTTTT
 	jjjQQQQQQQuuuuuuTTTT
 	0000llllllllllaaaaaa
 	1234llllllllllaaaaaa

-	  foc                     # <-- Three 3-letter commands to remember: Focus, Directory, Run dir ~                   # <-- Unlinked directory, becomes default for all undefined panes A run figlet "A"          # <-- Linked to pane A, this command prints "A" in large lettering Q run figlet "Q"
+	  foc                     # Three 3-letter commands to remember: Focus, Directory, Run dir ~                   # Unlinked directory, becomes default for all undefined panes A run figlet "A"          # Linked to pane A, this command prints a large "A" in pane A Q run figlet "Q"
 	A foc